This post was updated on May 28, 2026

-All four of our children have chronic Lyme disease.
+All four of my children have had chronic Lyme disease, and one of my children subsequently had PANS (Pediatric Acute-onset Neuropsychiatric Syndrome).
 I struggled for several years to get an accurate diagnosis for them.
-Two of my children had known deer tick bites but no other initial symptoms at first.
+Two of my children had known deer tick bites, but no other initial symptoms.
 One daughter never had a tick bite that we knew of, only a spider bite.
 My son developed mild symptoms shortly after birth.

-I took my two daughters to the pediatrician each time they were bitten by a deer tick and each time I was given false information which I believe led to them becoming chronically ill.
-The first time I was told that my daughter could not get Lyme disease because the tick was not attached for more than 24 hours.
+I took two of my daughters to the pediatrician each time they were bitten by a deer tick, and each time, I was given false information, which I believe led to them becoming chronically ill and missing out on most of their childhood and teen years.
+The first time I went to the pediatrician, I was told that my daughter could not get Lyme disease because the tick was not attached for more than 24 hours.
 Now I know that it does not take 24 hours for a tick to transmit a Lyme infection.

-Only 50% of infections produce a rash and 50% of those rashes are bulls-eye.
+Only 50% of infections produce a rash, and 50% of those rashes are a classic bull’s-eye.

-Instead, I was thrown the CDC “Bible” stating that there’s no such thing as chronic Lyme disease.
+Instead, I was thrown the CDC “Bible” stating that there’s no such thing as chronic Lyme disease and that a Lyme infection must have a bull’s-eye present.

 When I learned that I had chronic Lyme, I began to recognize similar symptoms in my children.
 I was heartbroken and angry because I knew it could have been prevented.